 What if we told you a body system that you might completely ignore is critical to your breast health?
-You would say, “No way.
-A system like that would be too important to ignore” and you would be right.
+You might say, “No way.
+A system like that would be too important to ignore!” and you would be right.
 The lymphatic system is the silent warrior of your immune system and a vital player in moving excess fluids throughout your body.
 Both of these functions contribute to maintaining healthy breast tissue.
 To help make the connection, here’s a little rundown of exactly what the lymph system does in your body.

 The lymph system and the circulatory system work hand in hand.
 As the blood is pumped through your body, excess liquid is forced out of your capillaries.
 This excess liquid, called lymph, drains into the vessels of the lymphatic system and circulates throughout the body.
 It keeps your tissues from swelling and circulates back into the bloodstream to make sure your blood has plenty of fluid to transport oxygen, nutrients and water throughout your body.
 The lymph also filters pathogens, cellular debris and microbials from your bloodstream.
 Ever noticed how your tonsils (one of the main lymph organs at the throat) get swollen and sore when you catch a virus?
-Well, that’s your lymph system working to eliminate the threat then filter it before it can circulate through your body.
+Well, that’s your lymph system working to try and eliminate the threat and filter it out before it can circulate through your body.

 Lymph and Breast Connection